Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Coherent quantum targeting in 1D lattices

 As already discussed, the protocol is initialized with a coherent state centered on a density wave $\Vec{\phi}_{\alpha} = \sqrt{2/\heff}(1,0,1,0)$.
 By choosing the chemical potential offset accordingly, i.e. $\Vec{\mu}^\prime = (0, \gamma, 0, \gamma)$, both mean-fields share the same classical energy surface for every value of $\gamma$ and can be connected with a transport trajectory, see Fig.~\ref{fig:orbitTargeting1}.
 Figure~\ref{fig:orbitTargeting} shows a heteroclinic trajectory with a control time of less then five oscillations of the density wave $\tau_{DW}$ (Fig.~\ref{fig:periodsDW}), which is quite short.
 If greater precision is required, then ergodicity and the nature of unstable and stable manifolds guarantees the existence of heteroclinic trajectories closer to the initial and target mean-fields at the expense of a longer control time.

 The initial state $\coh{\Vec{\phi}_{\alpha}}$ then evolves under the control Hamiltonian, Eq.~(\ref{eq:conBH_H}), by driving the system with the time dependent chemical potentials that are determined by the respective site occupations shown in the right panel of Fig.~\ref{fig:orbitTargeting}.
 The time-dependent site chemical potentials follow using Eq.~\eqref{eq:tdcp} and the definition of $\mu_j^\prime$ given in the text immediately after Eq.~\eqref{eq:BH_H3}.
-A TWA simulation is used to calculate the propagation of the state, being exact due to the quadratic nature of the control Hamiltonian.
+A TWA simulation (quantum calculation) is used to calculate the propagation of the state.
+Note that the TWA calculation exactly matches the quantum calculation due to the quadratic nature of the control Hamiltonian, and they cannot be distinguished in this case.

 Figure~\ref{fig:twaTargeting} shows the initial and final state of the protocol.
 The full time evolution is provided in Animation 2 of the supplementary material.
 In contrast to the spreading observed in Fig.~\ref{fig:BH_equilibration}, the coherent state keeps its minimum uncertainty form throughout the entire propagation, successfully arriving close the target mean-field.
 For completeness, a full quantum simulation of the time evolution is performed.
 It gives the same results.
 Figure~\ref{fig:orbitTargeting} shows that the expectation value of the occupations follow the classical mean-field solution perfectly in the control system, whereas they almost immediately deviate when evolving in the original interacting Bose-Hubbard system; see Fig.~\ref{fig:BH_equilibration}.